Superconductivity, generalized random phase approximation and linear scaling methods: Superfluid weight and generalized random phase approximation

-To proceed we need to express the derivative $\pdv*{P(\vb{A})}{A_m}$ in terms of quantities evaluated at $\vb{A} = \vb{0}$.
-To this end we use the method proposed in Ref.~\onlinecite{Huhtinen2022} and take the full derivative of both sides of Eq.~\eqref{eq:Omega_mf_deriv_P} (compare with the discussion around Eq.\eqref{eq:minimizer})
+To proceed we need to express the partial derivative $\pdv*{P(\vb{A})}{A_m}$ in terms of quantities evaluated at $\vb{A} = \vb{0}$.
+To this end, we use the method proposed in Ref.~\onlinecite{Huhtinen2022} and take the full derivative of both sides of~\eqref{eq:Omega_mf_deriv_P} (compare with the discussion around~\eqref{eq:minimizer})

 The first term on the right hand side is easy to evaluate since